AdylshaY/GLC-DesignPatterns/README.md

-# Design Patterns Training
+ï»¿# Design Patterns Training

 This repository contains practical examples and implementations of various Design Patterns and SOLID principles in .NET 10.

-It is designed as a resource for the internal training program at **Gelecek Varlýk Yönetimi A.Þ.**.
+It is designed as a resource for the internal training program at **Gelecek VarlÄ±k Yï¿½netimi A.ï¿½.**

 ## Overview